 And here on the left, the cholera door

-And I have an ideal activity ready for you.
 Want to see Bruges being woken up by the rising sun?
 Hop on board and take a boat tour through the city!
+There’s no way you would not take a canal tour on your Belgium itinerary, it’s basically mandatory (and if you want two, do the one in Ghent, too).

 A little boat takes you through the canals of Bruges and the multi-language guide tells you all about the history and interesting stories of Bruges.
 Like cholera door in St. John's hospital.
 You see, they used to throw dead bodies in canals...
 People who died from disease like cholera.
 Were thrown into the river flowing through the city...
 Never mind.